Semion Mogilevich

 Mogilevich's nicknames include "Don Semyon" and "The Brainy Don" (because of his business acumen).
 According to US diplomatic cables, he controls RosUkrEnergo, a company actively involved in Russia–Ukraine gas disputes, and is a partner of Ivan Gordiyenko.

-Biography

 Early life

 Mogilevich was born in 1946 to a Jewish family in Kyiv's Podil neighborhood.
 He graduated in economics from the University of Lviv.

 His first significant fortune derived from scamming fellow Soviet Jews (mainly Ukrainian and Russian) eager to emigrate, including to Israel, the country where Mogilevich himself briefly lived in 1990.
 According to some reports, Mogilevich earned a considerable amount of money as an intermediary selling jewelry and artwork belonging to Jews who emigrated from Kyiv in the 1980s.
 Mogilevich made deals to purchase their assets, sell them for fair market value, and forward the proceeds.
 Instead he simply sold the assets and pocketed the proceeds.
 He served two terms in prison, of 3 and 4 years, for currency-dealing offenses.

 In the 1980s, according to the FBI, Mogilevich was the key money-laundering contact for the Solntsevskaya Bratva.